 You can ignore a RBL by simply going to any of your report pages:

-On the report page you’ll find “Ignore” links next to each blacklist.
+On the report page you’ll find “Ignore” links next to each of the blacklist.

-Once you ignore a blacklist our system will not check it anymore when we scan your IPs against all the blacklists.
+Once you ignore a blacklist, our system will not check it anymore when we scan your IPs against all of the blacklists.

 When ignoring a RBL, the changes don’t take full effect until our system runs the next checkup on your IPs.